Richard West (Lord Chancellor of Ireland)

 Richard West (c.
-1691 - 3 December 1726) was an English barrister, judge, playwright and politician who sat in the House of Commons from 1721 to 1726.
-He served as Lord Chancellor of Ireland from 1725 to 1726, succeeding Alan Brodrick, 1st Viscount Midleton.
+1691 – 3 December 1726) was an English barrister, judge, playwright and politician who represented Grampound and Bodmin in the House of Commons of Great Britain from 1721 to 1726.
+He also served as Lord Chancellor of Ireland from 1725 to 1726.

 Background

 West was born in London, son of Richard West senior, a merchant (who outlived him).
 His sister married another merchant John Glover, and was the mother of Richard Glover the poet.
 The future poet is said to have been something of a favourite of his uncle.

 Career

-West was called to the Bar in 1714 and became one of its leaders in a remarkably short time; he was made King's Counsel and a Bencher of the Inner Temple in 1717.
+West was called to the bar in 1714 and became one of its leaders in a remarkably short time; he was made King's Counsel and a Bencher of the Inner Temple in 1717.
 He was returned as member of parliament for Grampound at a by-election in 1721.
 At the 1722 general election he was returned as MP for Bodmin.
 In the House of Commons, he made his reputation as one of the managers of the impeachment of Thomas Parker, 1st Earl of Macclesfield, the Lord Chancellor on charges of corruption in 1725: his speech for the prosecution was described as "masterly".
 Shortly afterwards he went to Ireland as Lord Chancellor, although it was said that he would have preferred to be Recorder of London.
 It is believed that his friend Archbishop Hugh Boulter, who had recently been translated to the see of Armagh, and wanted West to join him in Ireland, played a part in persuading him.

-As Lord Chancellor he gained a reputation for exceptional severity in the enforcement of the Penal Laws, encouraging informers to discover secret (i.e. collusive) trusts by Protestant trustees in favour of Catholics.
-In the case of Leymore v Bourke he appeared to extend the operation of the Penal Laws to cover not only actual but constructive Papists, the latter category including Protestants who married Roman Catholics.

-Despite his severity against Roman Catholics, West was noted for charm and intelligence, and his early death was much mourned: his old friend Hugh Boulter, the Archbishop of Armagh, wrote that "his death is much lamented here by all....
+As Lord Chancellor he gained a reputation for harshly enforcing the anti-Catholic penal laws, encouraging informers to discover secret trusts by Protestant trustees in favour of Catholics.
+In Leymore v Bourke he extended the penal laws to cover not only Catholics but Protestants who married them.
+West was also noted for his charm and intelligence and his early death was much mourned: his old friend Hugh Boulter, the Archbishop of Armagh, wrote that "his death is much lamented here by all....
 I am very much troubled by this loss, as well as I am heartily concerned for the terrible blow it is to his family".